1927 World Snooker Championship: Final

 The snooker final between Davis and Dennis was played from 9 to 12 May at Camkin's Hall in Birmingham and was refereed by Camkin.
 Davis won the first seven frames before Dennis took the last of the day to give Davis a 7–1 lead after the first day.
 Davis won three frames on the second afternoon and, although the evening session was shared, Davis led 12–4.
 Davis made a 57 break in frame 11, winning the frame 78–32.
 Davis secured a winning lead by taking the 23rd frame 80–34 to lead 16–7.
 Both sessions on the third day were shared, to leave Davis 16–8 ahead.
 Davis won four of the seven frames on the last day, resulting in a final score of 20–11.
 Davis was presented with the trophy by the BACC chairman John C. Bissett.
 After each of the sessions on 12 May, Davis was scheduled to perform an exhibition of the billiards pendulum cannon, which by that time was already on the way to being restricted in competitive play by the BACC.

 Writing about the snooker final in The Billiard Player, Arthur Goundrill commented that "without casting any doubts on Dennis's skill as a player, it may be said that Davis is in a class by himself at the 22-ball game.
 'Extraordinary' is the only way to describe his potting, and his positional play is perfect in its conception."
 (Note: Snooker is played with 21 object balls and a cue ball.)
 Quoting Davis's brother Fred Davis, who said that "Joe was a great player before anyone else knew how to play the game," Everton added "he was certainly far too good for his rivals in the early championships".
 Davis went on to win the World Championship every year until 1940, after which the event was on hold, due to World War II, until 1946, when he won his fifteenth title and announced that he would no longer play in the tournament.

 Main draw

 Match results are shown below.
 Winning players and scores are denoted in bold text.
-The numbers in parentheses are the scores at which the result of the match was determined; "*" indicates that the score after any s is not known.
+The numbers in parentheses are the scores at which the result of the match was determined; "*" indicates that the score after any is not known.
 (Note: Downer (2019) lists Nat Butler as English, but other sources, preferred here, have Butler as Scottish, e.g. "Nat Butler v Peall", Birmingham Daily Gazette, 2 February 1928 p.10 describes him as Scottish; "Tom Carpenter opposes Nat Butler", Western Mail, 1 January 1927, p.4 has "Nat Butler (Aberdeen)".)